Lexxeous/technical_references/Python/Robot/Robot Management.md

 1. Install Python and `pip`.
 2. Use `pip` to install the **Robot** framework.
 3. Use `pip` to install the **Selenium** library.
+    - If you are using current versions of **Python** and the **Robot** framework, install the current development branch of `SeleniumLibrary` to avoid **Python** import errors by running `pip install git+https://github.com/robotframework/SeleniumLibrary.git`.
-4. Install desired browser appications (Internet Explore, Google Chrome, Firefox, Safari, etc).
+4. Install desired browser applications (Internet Explore, Google Chrome, Firefox, Safari, etc).
 5. Install **Selenium** web-drivers for each browser.
 6. Install the Pycharm IDE and Intellibot plugin (optional).

-> It is not guarunteed that the 64-bit web-driver versions will work, so the 32-bit versions are recommended for now.
+> It is not guaranteed that the 64-bit web-driver versions will work, so the 32-bit versions are recommended for now.

 > Follow official [documented install instructions](https://www.selenium.dev/downloads/) for your OS and browser platform(s).